 If the Eucharist is what the Church says it is, and that Jesus is really present, then it should not be surprising to hear of miracles associated with the Eucharist.
 A lot of those miracles involved priests who did not believe the bread and wine really became the body and blood of Jesus, so God showed them the truth in very graphic way (need I go into details?).
 One of the more notable Eucharistic miracles happened in a place called Lanciano.
 Just do a web search for Eucharistic miracles (or Lanciano) and see for yourself.

 While I'm on the subject of miracles, what about all those Bible accounts of physical objects which became channels of God's power?
-You know, the stories that make modern enlightened Christians slightly uncomfortable, such as:
+You know, the stories that might make some modern enlightened Christians slightly uncomfortable, such as:

 The Bible is full of such examples, and they are difficult to ignore or explain away as exceptions to the rule.
 Like Naaman who was told to wash in the Jordan River seven times, we might prefer to view God's miracles as simply a matter of waving a hand or saying a few words without getting physical.

 Some of us have misunderstood the concept of "the flesh versus the spirit" and have become so "spiritual" in our mindset that we seem to have forgotten that God created us as physical beings in a physical world and that God Himself took on a physical body.
 Even when He appeared in his resurrected body, Jesus ate physical food in the presence of the disciples.
-Then He ascended to heaven in that same body and still exists in that physical state.
+Then He ascended to heaven in that same body and exists even now in that body.
 So God's blessing and approval remains on the physical creation, and He works through it.
 If we can't see that, how shallow and empty our world view has become!

 The Catholic Church has not forgotten and has continued to make use of physical objects as channels of God's miraculous power.
 In addition to the elements of the Eucharist, we have holy water and a wide variety of blessed physical objects called sacramentals which have become channels of God's grace and power and have brought about amazing miracles throughout history.